-If a donor requests an Administrator to add an ACH donation, you can manually process that donation from the donor's profile.
+Giving Admins can’t add an ACH payment method on behalf of a donor; however, if a donor requests an Administrator to initiate an ACH donation with a saved bank account, you can manually process that donation from the donor's profile.

-Donations made using PushPay, PayPal, Fellowship 1, Tithe.ly, and other external donation platforms aren't initiated through Giving, but they can be tracked using Payment Sources in batches or using the Giving API.
+Donations made using an external donation platform (like PushPay, PayPal, Fellowship 1, Tithe.ly, etc.) aren't initiated through Giving, but they can be tracked using Payment Sources in batches or imported using the Giving API.

 See the Giving Product Integrations article for more information about integrations that are supported for Planning Center Giving.